postsharp/Metalama.Documentation/content/conceptual/aspects/templates/templates.md

             <xref:template-parameters>
         </td>
         <td>
-            This article explains how to pass parameters (including generic parameters) from the `BuildAspect` method to the template.
+            This article explains how to pass parameters, including generic parameters, from the `BuildAspect` method to the template.
         </td>
     </tr>
     <tr>